AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 If you have a 18.10 Campaign server version, you can add ODBCDriverName="Teradata Database ODBC Driver 16.10" in the options of the external account.
 The version number can change, the exact name can be found by running odbcad32.exe and accessing to the Drivers tab.
 For version below 18.10, you will have to copy the Teradata section of odbcinst.ini created by the driver installation to a new section called Teradata,regedit can be used in this case.

 If your base is in latin1, you will have to add APICharSize=1 in the options.
-See the compatibility section for more information.

 ### Time zone {#timezone}

 Time zone handling has been improved and added in build 8931 for 18.4 and 8977 for 18.10.

-Teradata uses time zone name that are not standard, you can find the list on the Teradata site.
-Campaign will try to convert the time zone given in the external configuration to something Teradata understand.
+Teradata uses time zone name that are not standard, you can find the list on the [Teradata site](https://docs.teradata.com/reader/rgAb27O_xRmMVc_aQq2VGw/oGKvgl7gCeBMTGrp59BnwA).
+Adobe Campaign will try to convert the time zone given in the external configuration to something Teradata understand.
 If a correspondence is not found, the closet GMT+X (or GMT-X) time zone will be found for the session, with a warning in the log.
 The conversion is done reading a file called teradata_timezones.txt that tshould be in the following datakit directory: /usr/local/neolane/nl6/datakit under linux.
 If you edit this file, make sure to contact the Adobe Campaign team to make the change in the source code otherwise this file will be overwritten during next Campaign update.

 The time zone used to connect will be indicated when running nlserver with the -verbose switch, for example: